zglabDIB/lncptpred/Readme.md

 <h1>LncPTPred</h1>
 LncPTPred is a target prediction tool to predict the interaction between lncRNA and Protein.
 Given the lncRNA sequence and the Protein name, this tool will extract the position specific binding probabilities across the given lncRNA loci using a shifting window of specific size.
-Web-server version corresponding to the LncPTPred tool can be accessed from  <a href='http://bicresources.jcbose.ac.in/zhumur/lncptpred/'>Here</a> or <a href='http://dibresources.jcbose.ac.in/zhumur/lncptpred/'>Here</a>. <br/>
+Web-server version corresponding to the LncPTPred tool can be accessed from  <a href='http://bicresources.jcbose.ac.in/zhumur/lncptpred/'>Here</a>. <br/>

 <h2>Pre-requisite:</h2>
 <ul>